dlschwartz/2023aHIST630/about-page.markdown

 * Markdown
 	* One or more links to external websites or anchors in your own website (i.e., section headings designated in markdown with one or more "#" characters)
+	* One or more embedded code blocks in your technical documentation page
 	* One or more photos

 # _Nota Bene_